about · editorial · commissioned work · biographical note · environmental landscape definition · contact · site

 During the 1998-2001 period continuing studies included documentary photography with Leonardo Brogioni, and photographic language and theory with Emilio de Tullio and Roberto Signorini in Milan, at the John Kaverdash School and at the Círcolo Filológico Milanese.
-While in Milan work concentrated on street photography for the covers of Free Milano Magazine (2000-01).
+The Milan work concentrated on street photography, including the covers of Free Milano Magazine (2000-01).
 Other work during this time included Fiera de Sinegallia (1998-1999), Arts and Traps (1999-2000) and the beginning of Alqueva Dam work (2000-2004), with the latter two, more political statements, also published as photo books.

-He is currently continuing a formal theoretical development route, started with the conclusion of a postgraduate degree in Photographic Studies (IADE, 2003-05), continued with a master’s degree in Art History at the Faculdade de Ciências Sociais e Humanas (FCHS) of the Universidade Nova de Lisboa [dissertation tittle: “Fernando Lemos: “Eu sou a fotografia”” (Fernando Lemos: “I am photography”) supervised by Joana Cunha Leal and Margarida Acciaiuoli], and currently working on a doctoral thesis at the Faculdade de Belas Artes (U. Lisboa, 2010–) about Photography as Device and the reproduction of works of art.
+Currently continues a formal theoretical development route, started with the conclusion of a postgraduate degree in Photographic Studies (IADE, 2003-05).
+This was followed by a master’s degree in Art History at the Faculdade de Ciências Sociais e Humanas (FCHS) of the Universidade Nova de Lisboa [dissertation title: “Fernando Lemos: “Eu sou a fotografia”” (Fernando Lemos: “I am photography”) supervised by Joana Cunha Leal and Margarida Acciaiuoli].
+Currently working on a doctoral thesis at the Faculdade de Belas Artes (U. Lisboa, 2010–) on environmental landscape photography.

 ‣ Versão deste artigo em: pt ‣